Strategy11/formidable-forms/readme.txt

 == Complete Entry Management for Forms and Surveys ==

-Formidable allows you to view all your survey entries right from your WordPress dashboard.
+Formidable allows you to view all your quiz and survey entries right from your WordPress dashboard.
 Once a user submits a form, their response is stored in your WordPress database so you won't lose any leads.

 Formidable is a **100% GDPR-friendly** form generator.
 You can turn off IP tracking or stop saving submissions entirely.
 Or add a GDPR checkbox field to your lead forms and payment forms to collect consent.